Talend/avro-schema-editor/readme.md

 ![](https://github.com/Talend/avro-schema-editor/raw/master/images/sample_1.png)

+We use specific icons in order to distinguish the different types of element (e.g. orange icon for a record, green icon for enumeration, dark blue icon for fields, light blue for opional fields, and so on).

+The tree label display the name of the elements and their type between brackets (e.g. for record element we display "record" and for fields we usualy display the name of the primitive type).

+The schema tree provides a maximum of legible information, but not all the information, it is why we have the right part displaying all the information of a selected element.

+The attribute viewer displays obviously the standard avro attributes (namespace, name, doc, and so on).
+It displays customized attributes and sometime editing features (as the 'optional' button which allows to set a field as optional).

+## Editing features

+The use of a tree viewer provides all the standard interactions: selection, drag and drop and so on.

+We hace access to editing features by three ways:

+1. a bottom toolbar provides the main editing features: add a new element, remove selected elements, move up or down selected elements, make a copy and paste it.

 ## Full example

 You can see below an example of a complex schema using all the kind of Avro elements.

 ![](https://github.com/Talend/avro-schema-editor/raw/master/images/figure.png)

-We use specific icons in order to distinguish the different types of element (e.g. orange icon for a record, green icon for enumeration, dark blue icon for fields, light blue for opional fields, and so on).

 You can see below the corresponding figure.avsc file.